 The petitioner must wait for at least 6 weeks and 1 day after the decree nisi is pronounced, before applying for the decree absolute.
 In reality, this can take much longer.

-When may be the right time to apply for the decree absolute, depends on your circumstances.
-For example, applying for a decree absolute too soon, could impact upon the outcome of your financial settlement.
+When may be the right time to apply for the decree absolute depends on your circumstances.
+For example, applying for a decree absolute too soon could impact the outcome of your financial settlement.
 Speak to our international divorce solicitors for more information about this.

-The length of time from the petition to the decree absolute can vary, depending on your circumstances.
+The length of time that an international divorce takes to finalise, from petition to decree absolute, can vary depending on your circumstances.

 Divorces involving high net worth individuals with international assets, can take much longer, as complex negotiations need to take place to work out how to split these.